 Museums are designed to make artwork shine on display, and for brides that want to impress their guests on the big day, Miami has a variety of locales to do just that.
 Miami's museums offer brides a blank canvas when it comes to creating a wedding space that plays to each couple's personal style and taste.
 Bayfront views, Art Deco décor, and stained glass windows are just the start when it comes to choosing a dreamy museum locale in Miami, all just minutes from the beach.

 Art Basel regulars will recognize the sprawling lawn in front of the Bass Museum, which plays host to a number of public art installations during the annual art extravaganza.
-The former Miami Beach Library and Art Center on Collins Avenue transformed into a contemporary art museum in the '60s and is once again in the midst of a renovation.
-The new space will be reopening in November with refreshed spaces for brides to celebrate post-ceremony.
-Sip champagne under the stars with parties of up to 300 on the Arthur and Alice Adams Terrace or host a sit-down dinner for 80 at the cafe — with views looking out at Collins.
+The former Miami Beach Library and Art Center on Collins Avenue transformed into a contemporary art museum in the '60s and more recently completed a two-year renovation.
+The museum reopened in late-October 2017 with refreshed spaces for brides to celebrate post-ceremony.
+Sip champagne under the stars with parties of up to 300 on the Arthur and Alice Adams Terrace or host a sit-down dinner for 80 at the cafe—with views looking out at Collins.

 Throw a reception to remember in the Sculpture Garden, transforming the courtyard between HistoryMiami and the Main Public Library into a full-on fete taking on a wedding theme that's highlighted by the space's Spanish-Mediterranean architecture and marble fountains—all right in the heart of Downtown Miami.